-- It should be self-evident that all who have any kind of respiratory problems and any who have had contact with ill / possible ill persons / any who have travelled and should therefore be in 14 day quarantine are NOT to attend church.
+- It should be self-evident that all who have any kind of respiratory problems and any who have had contact with ill / possible ill persons / any who have travelled and should therefore be in any quarantine are NOT to attend church.

-- There will be a process by which you have to book yourself in ahead of time as names and contact details need to be kept (only for 4 weeks until danger passed).
+- There is a process by which you have to book yourself in ahead of time as names and contact details need to be kept (only for 4 weeks until danger passed).

-- The celebration of the Eucharist will have to wait a little longer.
+- The celebration of the full (bread and wine) Eucharist will have to wait a little longer.

-- All that said your chaplain and organist will do their very best to offer meaningful and quality worship in church for those who do choose to come.
+- All that said your chaplain and organist will do their very best to offer meaningful and quality worship in church for those who do choose to attend.